TechWatching/techwatching.dev/input/posts/delegating-handler.md

 # Context

-Let's imagine we have a very simple API which contains the following routes :
+Let's imagine we have a very simple API that contains the following routes :

 <img src="/posts/images/delegatinghandler_api_1.png" class="img-fluid centered-img">